 Karp offers great advice on the basics of credit here.
 First, check your credit report (and don’t use freecreditreport.com) and make sure there are no errors on it – that’s the most important thing, if you haven’t done it.

 How do you start digging out of debt, though?
 First of all, stop using credit.
 Then develop a debt repayment plan and stick to it.
 If you’re having trouble, it’s vital to remember that cutting your spending is a key counterpart to a debt repayment plan.

-My favorite point from the chapter was the discussion of how to use a credit card effectively: get a good rewards program, stop carrying a balance (paying it off in full every month), and use your leverage – don’t be afraid to call them and threaten to switch credit cards if they raise your rates or anything you don’t like.
+My favorite point from the chapter was the discussion of how to use a credit card effectively: maximize your rewards program, stop carrying a balance (paying it off in full every month), and use your leverage – don’t be afraid to call them and threaten to switch credit cards if they raise your rates or anything you don’t like.

 7 – How to Save Money

 The biggest key is to automate.
 You should start by automatically transferring money to separate savings accounts – one for your car and one for an emergency fund.
 From there, grow to funding a Roth IRA using automatic funding.
 If you have kids, fund a 529 college savings plan automatically, too.
 If you have to think about it, you’re opening yourself up to forgetting about it or talking yourself out of it – so don’t give yourself that chance.

 The most interesting idea I found here was the idea of a savings account for seasonal expenses.
 For example, in Iowa, one’s energy bill is often much higher in the winter, plus there’s the cost of snow tires, etc. If you put some money automatically into a seasonal account, particularly in the spring, summer, and fall, you’ll have that extra money in the winter.
 This works well for any seasonal expense.

 Most of the advice in The 1-2-3 Money Plan is advice you’ve possibly heard elsewhere.
 Karp covers most of the truly familiar areas of personal finance writing with this one.